Giterally/Giterally.github.io/README.md

 ## Projects

 ### 1: Comparing the Efficacy of 2 Machine Learning Stock Predictors
+In my free time, I've completed Codecademy courses on data analysis with Pandas, analysing financial data with Python and Machine Learning with Python, as well as some stuff with C++, and hence wanted to put my skills to use.

 **Description:**
 - Developing a stock predictor using Python, comparing the efficacy of the scikit-learn library’s Random Forest Generator to the use of PyTorch for stock price forecasting using a Recurrent Neural Network: LSTM (Long Short-Term Memory).